-- Oklahoma City University students who enroll in any of the four military science courses will receive academic credit which will satisfy elective hours required for Oklahoma City University degree completion. - 2 Enrollment in basic course classes will not incur a military obligation. - 3 Students taking the University of Central Oklahoma military science courses will pay the current tuition and fee rates required by University of Central Oklahoma. - Grades and credits for the completion of ROTC courses will be transferred, in accordance with Oklahoma City University's transfer credit policy, to the student's permanent record at Oklahoma City University. - 5 Oklahoma City University students will also have an equal opportunity to compete for two-, three-, and four-year ROTC scholarships, which will pay tuition and laboratory fees for both Oklahoma City University and University of Central Oklahoma courses as well as provide \$600 per semester toward the cost of books.
-Scholarship students also receive monthly subsistence pay (freshmen, \$300; sophomores, \$350; juniors, \$450; seniors, \$500) for the duration of the scholarship.
-Army ROTC scholarship students are also awarded a standard room in Banning, Draper, Harris, Smith or Walker Halls and a board plan valued at \$1700 that includes 150 meals plus a \$200 Stars Bucks allowance. - 6 Those students interested in participating in ROTC while belonging to a Reserve or National Guard unit may do so under the Simultaneous Membership Program.
+- Oklahoma City University students who enroll in any of the four military science courses will receive academic credit which will satisfy elective hours required for Oklahoma City University degree completion. - 2 Enrollment in basic course classes will not incur a military obligation. - 3 Students taking the University of Central Oklahoma military science courses will pay the current tuition and fee rates required by University of Central Oklahoma. - 4 Grades and credits for the completion of ROTC courses will be transferred, in accordance with Oklahoma City University's transfer credit policy, to the student's permanent record at Oklahoma City University. - 5 Oklahoma City University students will also have an equal opportunity to compete for two-, three-, and four-year ROTC scholarships, which will pay tuition and laboratory fees for both Oklahoma City University and University of Central Oklahoma courses as well as provide \$600 per semester toward the cost of books.

+Scholarship students also receive monthly subsistence pay of \$420 for the duration of the scholarship.
+As an added bonus Oklahoma City University awards Army ROTC scholarship students a standard room in Banning, Draper, Harris, Smith or Walker Halls and a board plan valued at \$1700 that includes 150 meals plus a \$200 Stars Bucks allowance.

+Those students interested in participating in ROTC while belonging to a Reserve or National Guard unit may do so under the Simultaneous Membership Program.

-For additional information, call the Department of Military Science at the University of Central Oklahoma, (405) 974-5167.
+For additional information, call the Department of Military Science at the University of Central Oklahoma, (405) 974-5167 or email armyrotc@uco.edu.